-If you are experiencing any of these symptoms — particularly if you are at risk of kidney disease because you’re over age 60, have high blood pressure, have diabetes or have a family history of kidney failure — talk to your doctor about your salt intake.
+If you are experiencing any of these symptoms — particularly if you are at risk of kidney disease because you’re over age 60, have high blood pressure, have diabetes or have a family history of kidney failure — talk to your doctor about your kidney health and salt intake.

 Salt affects people differently.
 “Some people can consume sodium with no effect on their blood pressure,” says Dr. Thomas.
 “But for others who are ‘salt sensitive,’ even a slight increase in sodium intake wreaks havoc on the kidneys’ ability to regulate fluid, and increases blood pressure.”

-Salt sensitivity is most prevalent among the middle-aged and elderly, the overweight and obese, and African-American.
+Salt sensitivity is most prevalent among people who are middle-aged or elderly, overweight or obese, and African-American.
 It also tends to become more prevalent as we age.

 One of the first things your doctor will recommend is modifying your lifestyle by: